There is no such thing as a flawless business.

 Payroll errors don’t just affect an employee’s financial situation; they can also affect an employee’s decision about whether or not they stay with an organization long-term.

-If mistakes become too frequent or too severe, then employees may decide that enough is enough and choose to look for employment elsewhere where they know they will be paid correctly and on time each month.
+If mistakes become too frequent or too serious, employees may decide enough is enough and seek employment elsewhere where they will be paid accurately and on time each month.

 This could result in high turnover rates that could be costly for businesses in terms of recruitment costs associated with hiring new staff members as well as lost productivity due to these new hires needing training before joining existing teams.